 If you’re looking for an easy dinner idea that is fresh, healthy, and oh-so-delicious, you’ve come to the right place!
 This is easily one of my favourite recipes I’ve created as of late.

 This green goddess rice bowl is paired with shrimp, but can easily be made vegan by swapping with another protein.
-You can easily serve the rice with any protein you’d like!
+OR, you could pair it with another animal protein, like salmon or chicken instead.

 The recipe is also gluten-free to suit a variety of dietary needs.
 I hope you love it as much as I do!